IlievskiV/IlievskiV/README.md

 [<img src="https://img.shields.io/badge/medium-%2312100E.svg?&style=for-the-badge&logo=medium&logoColor=white" />](https://medium.com/@ilievski.vladimir)

 <p>
 Hi!
 My name is Vladimir, or Vlad in short.
-I am working as a Data Scientist in Frontiers.
-I am the author of <strong><a href="https://isquared.digital" target="_blank">iSquared</a></strong> where I am sharing my passion on explaining science visually.
+I am working as a Data Scientist mainly in NLP.
+I am the author of <strong><a href="https://isquared.digital" target="_blank">iSquared</a></strong> where I am bringing the science closer to the readers.
 </p>

 <a href="https://isquared.digital/" target="_blank">